l3fuex/renamer/README.md

 # General
 This program is intendend to rename movie and tv-show files based on a free API which can be found under https://imdb-api.com/.

 Before I started this I searched for similar software but could not find anything that satisfied my needs of simplicity and simultaneously is in my budget scope (free).
 Therefore I decided to do it by myself and made a learning experience out of it with the intention to get deeper into python and git.
-I am aware that there are similar API implementations available via pip but I wanted to do it by myself - so do not wonder if these are not used in this project.
+I am aware that there are similar API implementations available via pip but I wanted to do it by myself.

 There where two main design considerations when I wrote this piece of software: